Abstract

 First and foremost, the model will be validated against human behavioural pattern separation results with the goal of providing granular insight into cholinergic activity within the human hippocampus based on a particular participant’s PS task results.
 If the model can be tuned to perform similarly to a healthy control group of participants, it could be possible to identify people who may have cholinergic deficits from behaviour alone.
 Similarly, using participant fMRI data to inform the model of expected pattern separation task performance based on observed basal forebrain integrity would extend the use-cases of this model even further.

-Though the question of why we have the ability to remember past memories in vivid detail, but also sometimes fail to remember things that we know, goes unanswered, the model instantiated here provides a potential answer of neuromodulatory failure.
-The three models used demonstrate discrete cholinergic states in the hippocampus, but in reality, neuromodulation is continuous, not discrete.
-I observed during testing that if inhibition in the CA3 region was too high or too low, the model would simply fail to learn the task.
-While another potential answer to this question is that something about the input stimulus was off and resulted in a failure to remember, or that stochastic noise was to blame, it is also possible that the slight errors in neuromodulation cause just enough of a disturbance to prevent a memory from resurfacing.
+Though the question of why we have the ability to remember past memories in vivid detail, but also sometimes fail to remember things that we know, goes unanswered, the model instantiated here has taken a step towards showing that complex observable biological phenomena in living brains can be modelled and reinforced in a computational setting that can hopefully begin to reveal the specifics of how complex neuromodulatory interactions govern neural behaviour on a scale more specific than possible in in-vivo models.
 But, despite the fact that this research leaves many questions open to future work, the current state of the project is encouraging - with data corroborating previous models along with biological evidence and creating a strong foundation from which to address deeper and more intricate questions later on.

 References